Tea tree oil is an essential oil that derived from the Australian plant called Melaleuca Alternifoli and has many topical application to the skin.

 Very few people know about this incredible application of tea tree oil which is why I put it at the top of the list.

-If you are ever bitten or sting by a bee, wasp, fire ant, hornet, scorpion, spider, etc. and you apply tea tree oil topically to the area you were stung within 60 seconds, it will eliminate all the pain, swelling, and problematic symptoms caused by that bite or sting!
+If you are ever bitten or stung by a bee, wasp, fire ant, hornet, scorpion, spider, etc. and you apply tea tree oil topically to the area you were stung within 60 seconds, it will eliminate all the pain, swelling, and problematic symptoms caused by that bite or sting!

 Tea tree oil has an incredible ability to neutralize the poisons that are injected in us when we are bitten or strung by those creatures.